VisDockHub/NewVisDock/README.md

 VisDock Libraries
 ----------------------------------------------------------------------------------------------------
+This page is outdated.
+For the recent update and new version of VisDock, visit <a href="https://github.com/VisDockHub/NewVisDock">New VisDock Hub</a>

 VisDock is an interactive web-visualization framework written in JavaScript.
 VisDock allows visualization creators to import various VisDock tools into their host visuailzations for exploration and annotation purposes.